-- to prevent consumer deception and false or misleading advertising; - to provide consumers with adequate information regarding the identity and quality of the products advertised, the alcoholic content thereof, and the person responsible for the advertisement;

-- to prohibit statements that are disparaging of a competitor's products, or are obscene or indecent; and - to prevent statements inconsistent with any statement on the labeling of the products advertised.xix
+- to prevent consumer deception and false or misleading advertising; - to provide consumers with adequate information regarding the identity and quality of the products advertised, the alcoholic content thereof, and the person responsible for the advertisement; - to prohibit statements that are disparaging of a competitor's products, or are obscene or indecent; and - to prevent statements inconsistent with any statement on the labeling of the products advertised.

-The FAA Act also restricts and/or prohibits certain commercial arrangements known as exclusive outlets or tied houses, as well as commercial bribery.xx Many of these arrangements and practices are common in industries other than the alcoholic beverage industry.
+The FAA Act also restricts and/or prohibits certain commercial arrangements known as exclusive outlets or tied houses, as well as commercial bribery.
+Many of these arrangements and practices are common in industries other than the alcoholic beverage industry.

-For example, an alcoholic beverage industry member (i.e., a producer, importer, or distributor) cannot pay or otherwise credit a retailer for any advertising or product display.xxi This prohibition extends to cooperative advertising between an industry member and a retailer.xxii Additionally, the purchase by an industry member of advertising on signs, scoreboards, programs, scorecards, and the like at ballparks, racetracks or stadiums, from the retail concessionaire is prohibited under the FAA Act.xxiii Furthermore, an industry member cannot purchase advertising in a retailer's publication intended for distribution to the retailer's customers or to the general public.xxiv Industry members are also prohibited from renting display space at a retail establishment or reimbursing retailers for setting up product displays.xxv
+For example, an alcoholic beverage industry member (i.e., a producer, importer, or distributor) cannot pay or otherwise credit a retailer for any advertising or product display.i This prohibition extends to cooperative advertising between an industry member and a retailer.ii Additionally, the purchase by an industry member of advertising on signs, scoreboards, programs, scorecards, and the like at ballparks, racetracks or stadiums, from the retail concessionaire is prohibited under the FAA Act.iii Furthermore, an industry member cannot purchase advertising in a retailer's publication intended for distribution to the retailer's customers or to the general public.xiv Industry members are also prohibited from renting display space at a retail establishment or reimbursing retailers for setting up product displays.xv and commercial bribery, in addition to the express regulations governing advertising.
+These are complex topics with many nuances and exceptions, beyond the scope of this initial study.

 In sum, an industry member cannot give anything of value to a retailer that might be construed as an unlawful inducement or attempt to restrict trade.
-These regulations highlight the need for advertisers of alcoholic beverages to understand and abide by the federal prohibitions on exclusive outlets, tied houses, and commercial bribery, in addition to the express regulations governing advertising.
-These are complex topics with many nuances and exceptions, beyond the scope of this initial study.
+These regulations highlight the need for advertisers of alcoholic beverages to understand and abide by the federal prohibitions on exclusive outlets, tied houses,